derekburgess/jaws/docs/research-workflow.md

 ## 2. Hypothesize

-A useful hypothesis names a treatment, a control, a target metric, and an acceptable regression.
+A useful hypothesis names a treatment, a control, each metric's `maximize` or `minimize` objective, and an acceptable regression.
+A regression budget is the maximum permitted movement opposite that declared objective.
 For example:

 > Adding host-relative upload/download asymmetry improves exfiltration Recall@3 over the
 > `legacy_2_0` control without increasing benign burden@3 by more than one observation.